 Enterprise Ethereum stays true to their public blockchain network; however, there are added permission features along with identity management to offer a permissioned network.
 Moreover, it increases the privacy level with private P2P transactions to increase scalability and performance.
-Furthermore, it also introduces different consensus protocols other than proof of work.
+Furthermore, it also introduces different consensus algorithms other than proof of work.

-So, Enterprise Ethereum won’t actually face the same problems as the public Ethereum such as privacy and scaling issues.
+So, Enterprise Ethereum won’t actually face the same problems as the public Ethereum, such as privacy and scaling issues.
 Furthermore, they can transact even faster than the typical 15-20 transactions per second speed of public Ethereum.

 Another great fact is that the network sizing really makes a huge difference as many enterprises have a closed environment.
 Moreover, this means it will only allow minimal participants in the system.
 That’s why you get more scalability and privacy in enterprise Ethereum.

-But don’t worry all your transactions would remain private as well, as long as your blockchain architecture has the feature.
+But don’t worry; all your transactions would remain private as well, as long as your blockchain architecture has the feature.

 The Enterprise Ethereum Alliance happens to be the front runner for the enterprise Ethereum blockchain.
 Furthermore, according to them, enterprise Ethereum is nothing more than just an extension to the public Ethereum.
-Therefore, it means, public Ethereum will get a lot of add-ons and have enterprise solution extensions to make work privately as well.
+Therefore, it means public Ethereum will get a lot of add-ons and have enterprise solution extensions to make work privately as well.

 So, in this case, they are adding authentication for entering the network.
 Also, they are using permissions for viewing the ledger.
 It’s because not all the participants would be able to see what other users are transacting in the ledger.

-Chapter-2: What is The Enterprise Ethereum alliance?
+What is The Enterprise Ethereum alliance?

-At present EEA has 300+ member companies under their bags.
+At present, EEA has 300+ member companies under their bags.
 All of these members collaborate to advance the Ethereum implementation within industries.
-Not only that but they also have their influence in 45+ countries along with having 1400+ individual members!
+Not only that, but they also have their influence in 45+ countries along with having 1400+ individual members!

-Moreover, to streamline enterprise Ethereum project, the enterprise Ethereum alliance members have 19 legal advisories and professional industry groups.
+Moreover, to streamline the enterprise Ethereum project, the enterprise Ethereum alliance members have 19 legal advisories and professional industry groups.

 So, you would get the best of the best tech support with legalizing your enterprise Ethereum solutions.
 One of the main targets of enterprise Ethereum alliance members is to harmonize consumers and businesses with interoperability worldwide.

 Furthermore, enterprise Ethereum alliance members consist of businesses, developers, innovators, adopters, and leaders.
 So, you will get the perfect solution for your company.
-Obviously, every collaboration within the enterprise Ethereum alliance members is open sourced.
+Obviously, every collaboration within the enterprise Ethereum alliance members is open-sourced.
 Therefore, in the long run, it will benefit all sorts of companies.

 Primary Aim of Enterprise Ethereum Alliance

-The enterprise Ethereum alliance wants to build a private version of public Ethereum blockchain.
+The enterprise Ethereum alliance wants to build a private version of the public Ethereum blockchain.
 Furthermore, it will be for eligible members that specify their needs properly.
 Basically, they have four primary aims –

-Open-Source Standard Instead Of A Product
+Open-Source Standard Instead of a Product

 EEA wants to make enterprise Ethereum an open-source standard, not just a commercial product.
 This way, any industry can use this standard to develop technologies.
-The building, promoting and broadly supporting any Ethereum based technology happens to fall under this category.
+The building, promoting, and broadly supporting any Ethereum-based technology happens to fall under this category.